uppsala-makerspace/laser_cutter_guide/docs/lessons/5_your_first_cut_as_controller.md

   - first
   - beginner
   - basic
+  - controller
 ---

-# 6. Your first cut
+# 5. Your first cut as a controller

 Finally, we make our first cut!